 Not a bad price for taking a sad song and making it better, so to speak.

-I hope this article has shown you that doing right by your betta fish doesn’t have to be hard or intimidating, or even that expensive.
+I hope this article has shown you that doing right by your betta fish doesn’t have to be intimidating, or even that expensive.
 You can do it on a budget, and you can do it in a way that means you’ll even get to enjoy watching your little guy more.
 A win all around.
 So take the plunge today — un-bowl your betta!

 One last note: if you don’t have it already (I assume you do, but you never know), you need a basic water conditioner to make your tap water safe to add to a fish tank.
 You also need betta food, of course, the kind with lots of good quality protein.
 (Bettas aren’t vegetarians, they aren’t designed to eat plants or roots!)
 I’m hoping you already have these things, though, since you should have gotten them at the same time as whatever container Mr. Betta has been living in.